ozendelait/rvc_devkit/flow/README.md

 ## Result Submission ##

+Start your submission by submitting a short form on the Robust Vision Challenge website: [submission form](http://robustvision.net/submit.php#register).

 After a flow method has been run on all datasets, the results can be automatically packaged for submission to each individual benchmark.
 To do so, simply run the devkit script again in the same directory: